-If your house feels one string of lights away from total holiday chaos… same.
+If your house feels one random toy pile away from total chaos… same.

-I spent my four-day Thanksgiving break doing a major pre-holiday declutter, and wow — I didn’t realize how much stuff had quietly piled up in every corner of our home.
-By the end, I had a whole trunk full of donations, a sell pile that might actually fund a few gifts, and several trash bags ready for pick-up.
+I recently did a focused, four-day declutter, and wow — I didn’t realize how much stuff had quietly piled up in every corner of our home.
+By the end, I had a trunk full of donations, a solid sell pile, and several trash bags ready for pickup.
 And honestly?
-It felt amazing.
+It felt so good.

 Short, doable, mom-approved.
 Let’s go.

-This simple 7-day decluttering plan works for families with kids of any age and can be started anytime in December.
+This simple 7-day decluttering plan works for families with kids of any age and can be started anytime.

 Why declutter now?